openai/gym/README.rst

 what you end up installing on your platform.
 Also, take a look at the docker files (py.Dockerfile) to see the composition of our CI-tested images.

+On Windows:

+First download Anaconda 2019.10 for Windows Installer with Python 3.7 version whichever comaptible with your Windows 32/64-bit graphic installer.
+..
+Open Anaconda Command prompt and run the specific commands for installation of OpenAI gym toolkit.

 On Ubuntu 16.04 and 18.04:

 .. code:: shell